reddn/piwigoScripts/README.md

 ***you need add a column 'md5sum' to the table.  varchar(33)* checks current piwigo_images table md5sum column if any are 'null'.  then for each returned, uses the path to get the md5 via md5_file, then updates the row with the md5

-Eventually I will change modify the syncrnizing script to run a md5 on all 'new' photos and check it against current photos prior to adding, checking for dups.
+Eventually I will change modify the synchronizing script to run a md5 on all 'newly found' photos and check it against current photos prior to adding, checking for dups[i see 2.9 beta has something, but i dont know how it implements it].
 I will also modify it as if files are 'moved', they will not be fully removed from piwigo , but placed in a separate table so all of the album associations/tags/permissions, are saved [note: I do not use the actual directory structure as my albums, but as my upload directory, I plan on using associative albums.

 --tomfindbadfilenames.php